syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/EJ2_ASP.NETCORE/getting-started.md

 # Getting Started with ASP.NET Core

-> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
+> Starting with v16.2.0.x, if you refer Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your ASP.NET Core application to use our components.

 ## Prerequisites

-To get start with ASP.NET Core application, need to ensure the following software to be installed on the machine.
+To get started with ASP.NET Core application, ensure the following software to be installed on the machine.
 * Visual Studio 2017
 * DotNet Core 2.0